Arnav-Sajith/GRT-ION-Tracker/README.md

 Instructions for use:

 1. Sign up for a Google Maps API key.
 This is needed to run the program.
-API keys can be acquired following this guide         https://developers.google.com/maps/documentation/javascript/get-api-key
+API keys can be acquired following this guide:         https://developers.google.com/maps/documentation/javascript/get-api-key

 2. Install the Python Google Maps API Library:
 ~~~